 A relatively large number of people in Las Vegas telecommute to their jobs.
 Overall, about 9.08% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Las Vegas is somewhat higher than in the average US city of 21.84%: 26.33% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Las Vegas is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.33% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Las Vegas in 2022 was $36,275, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $145,100 for a family of four.
 However, Las Vegas contains both very wealthy and poor people as well.